 Trained crisis supporters are ready to listen, support, and help you work through what’s on your mind.
 Services are confidential and all you need to access them is your student card.

 Beyond Blue has trained counsellors available 24 hours a day, 7 days a week.
-Visit Beyond Blue's website or call 1300 22 4636 for advice and support based on your specific needs.
+Visit their website, chat online or call them for advice and support based on your specific needs.

-Lifeline also provide good advice and support around the clock.
-You can text or chat online to a counsellor, or to speak to someone in person call 13 11 14.
+Lifeline also provides advice and support around the clock.
+You can text or chat online with a counsellor or speak to someone in person.

 COVID-19 Health Advice